allinwonder/cfn2dsl/README.md

 * It is not able to keep your comments in the Ruby source, so you might need to move any important information that exists in comments out from the Ruby code into a README file.

-* It currently doesn't know how to translate CloudForamtion resource into the abstracted objects used in `cfndsl`, for example `EC2_Instance`.

 * It can't reproduce your programming logic in your `cfndsl` template if you rely on Ruby code to do interesting things, for example environment variables.
 (You might need to think about using CloudFormation Conditions to achieve an environment switch.)

 * It doesn't know how to translate special intrinsic functionality provided by `cfndsl`, for example `FnFormat()`.